-- Provides an alternative entry pathway to university for students who would benefit from the opportunity to complete a degree.
+- Provides an entry pathway to university for students who would benefit from the opportunity to complete a degree.
 For example, students who may not have opted to study for an OP or who may have other exceptional circumstances, such as medical or family issues, which may impact their OP result.

+Once a school is registered the Principal is responsible for assessing applicants for the Early Offer Guarantee.
 There is no limit on the number of applicants a school can approve.
 However, it is expected any student approved by your school:

-- is passing their year 12 subjects
+- is passing their Year 12 subjects

 - has a low unexplained absence record indicative of independent learning

 - meets the prerequisite requirements for their chosen program

 - has the ability to succeed academically at a Tertiary level

 Students who do not yet have the academic skill level and independent learning attributes required for Bachelor level study should be approved for the Tertiary Preparation Pathway or a pathway diploma.